sabeerbikba/dev.tools/task.md

 ## Advance

+- [ ] electron app:: if app is good enough reponsive create electron app
-* [ ] Logo Color Matcher: Recommend colors for a logo based on industry standards or psychological impact.
+- [ ] Logo Color Matcher: Recommend colors for a logo based on industry standards or psychological impact.
 - [ ] **featureUpdate:** live preview for hugo with editor markdown file live preview of website page will look like after upload css